Developed by search engine giant Google, QUIC is a new protocol that makes the internet faster and more reliable and secure.

 Shorter connection establishment times

-The client and the server have to complete a TLS handshake and share encryption keys to establish TLS encryption.
-There are a series of requests involved, making it a ‘lengthy’ process.
-Extra steps are added to it when the data is sent over TCP and this slows down the connection even further.
-In comparison, the QUIC protocol only needs a single handshake to create a secure connection.
+The client and the server must complete a TLS handshake and share encryption keys to establish TLS encryption.
+A series of requests is involved, making it a ‘lengthy’ process.
+Extra steps are added when the data is sent over TCP, slowing down the connection even further.
+The QUIC protocol only needs a single handshake to create a secure connection.

 Improved performance if packets are lost

-One of the main issues with HTTP/2 over TCP is head-of-line (HoL) blocking – this occurs when a bunch of packets are held up by the first packet.
-If a packet is lost in transit, the recipient has to wait for it to be recovered, which significantly affects connection performance.
+One of the main issues with HTTP/2 over TCP is head-of-line (HoL) blocking, which occurs when the first packet holds up a bunch of packets.
+If a packet is lost in transit, the recipient must wait for it to be recovered, significantly affecting connection performance.

-With the QUIC protocol, streams of data make it to their destination independently.
+With the QUIC protocol, data streams make it to their destination independently.
 This means they don’t have to wait for the missing packet to be repaired and retrieved.

 Stable connections when changing networks